dan-blanco/DC_Python_HomeWork/README.md

 >>>>***[budget_csv_data](PyBank/Resources/budget_data.csv)***

-### I have done all the calculations by running this code that can be found by clicking below:
+### I worked on and calculated all the tasks by running this code that can be found by clicking below:

 >>>>**[Davit_Cuedari_HW](PyBank/main.ipynb)**